-Manufacturers and their packaging partners navigate the cutting-edge of marketing and product presentation, so the playing field is forever subject to transformation.
+As manufacturers and their packaging partners navigate the cutting-edge of marketing and product presentation, the playing field will be forever subject to transformation.

 In some cases, standards change overnight, revamping entire industries in the blink of an eye.
 Other shifts take longer to unfold, prolonging the transition from tried and true practices to uncharted territory.